aridjayarecipes/cutesrecipes.web.app/content/post/1784-easiest-way-to-prepare-quick-pan-seared-salmon-with-white-wine-and-caper-sauce.md

 1. Add 2 tbsp butter to a medium pan on medium-high heat.
 Season the salmon fillets with salt and pepper and sear them skin-side down in the pan for 3 to 4 minutes per side.
 Remove the fillets to a plate, skin-side up.
 1. Add the shallot and capers to the pan.
 Let them sweat in the brown butter for 1 minute, then pour in the wine and wine vinegar.
 Bring to a simmer and let reduce until only 1 or 2 tbsp liquid remains.
 1. Turn the heat down to low.
 Whisking constantly, add the remaining butter to the pan a little at a time.
 Let each piece melt and emulsify before adding the next.
-When you&#39;ve added all the butter, stir in the cream.
+When you've added all the butter, stir in the cream.
 Let cook for 1 minute, then check and adjust the seasoning.
 1. Carefully peel the skin off the salmon.
 Serve it with the reverse (i.e. seared) side up, with the sauce spooned generously on top.